 Assessment criteria are linked to the learning outcomes for each module.
-A range of assessment instruments are used including laboratory-based assignments, individual projects, practical exams, presentations, written coursework and unseen written exams.
+A range of assessment instruments are used including laboratory-based assignments, individual projects and practical exams.

 Applicants who hold a 2.2 Honours degree and a Master’s degree (or equivalent qualifications acceptable to the University) in one of the above disciplines will be considered on a case-by-case basis.